Last Updated on

 Why Would You Need a Video Rotation App?

-Summary: Have you ever shot video and realized it was the wrong orientation?
+Have you ever shot video and realized it was the wrong orientation?
 Or received a video from a friend or on YouTube only to find it’s been uploaded upside down or at a 90-degree angle?

 Why Would You Need Apps to Rotate Videos on Android?